merlynjwa/Restaurant-Booking-System/README.md

 I made use of Bootstrap for this project.
 This is available under an [MIT License](https://github.com/twbs/bootstrap/blob/v4-dev/LICENSE), which is an open source and free liberties license.

+### Python

+Again, unsurprisingly, this project makes use of Python.
+Python software and documentation is licensed under the [PSF License Agreement](https://docs.python.org/3/license.html#psf-license)